ptompalski/MISTR/README.md

 # MISTR
-Implementation of Ontario's growth and yield models
+Implementation of Ontario's growth and yield models.